 - Racial or cultural groups

 Most of the undergraduate students go for one-to-one, semi-structured or structured methods to get the best results for their dissertations.
-Interview techniques for dissertation writing include:
+The top Interview techniques for dissertation writing include:

 - Factfinder – It is used to obtain specific information from an interviewee and usually includes structured or standardized interview questions